-Many types of businesses must follow strict guidelines under state law in order to operate legally.
-Auto dealers in Vermont are no exception to this rule, as they are required to hold a valid license as well as an auto dealer bond.
+Many businesses must follow strict guidelines under state law to operate legally.
+Auto dealers in Vermont are no exception to this rule, because they must hold a valid license and an auto dealer bond.
 A Vermont auto dealer bond is necessary because it offers some protection to both customers of the auto dealer and the state.

 Vermont Auto Dealer Bond Obligee Details

 The obligee for auto dealers in Vermont is as follows:

 Department of Motor Vehicles

 An auto dealer in Vermont is anyone who engages in the business of selling or exchanging vehicles for profit.
 New and used auto dealers must have a license to do business, and a Vermont auto dealer bond is one aspect of obtaining a license.

 How Do You Get a Vermont Auto Dealer Bond?

 Obtaining a Vermont auto dealer bond begins by completing a brief online application.
 Auto dealers provide information on the bond amount and type, as well as financial details requested by the surety company.
 Once reviewed, auto dealers receive a bond quote and information on how to finalize the bonding process.

 How Much Does a Vermont Auto Dealer Bond Cost?

 Pricing of a Vermont auto dealer bond depends on a few different factors, the first of which is the amount of the bond.
 Under current state law, the bond amount required of an auto dealer depends on the number of vehicles sold per year.